microluxe20/microluxe20/src/markdown/microluxe20_gm_guide.md

 ## Extreme Heat & Cold

-If not wearing suitable protection, a character must make a Phys + STR check once every 10 minutes (DC 15, +1 per previous check), taking 1d6 damage on each failed save.
+Characters may venture into inhospitable conditions over the course of an adventure.
+If not wearing suitable protection, characters must make a Phys + STR check once every 10 minutes (DC 15, +1 per previous check), or take 1d6 damage from the environment.

 ## Falling Damage

 A falling character takes 1d6 HP of damage per 10 feet fallen.
 If the character makes a successful Phys + DEX roll, he/she takes only half damage.
 The DC for the Phys + DEX roll is equal to the depth fallen in feet.

-In the event that the fall ends in an area laden with spikes or jagged rocks, add +1 HP of damage to falling damage per 10 feet fallen (with a maximum of +10 HP).
+In the event that the fall ends in an area laden with spikes or jagged rocks, add +5 HP of damage to falling damage per 10 feet fallen (with a maximum of +25 HP).

 ## Traps